Methodology

 - npm — Daily package downloads and new packages published per day from the npm registry.

-- PyPI — Daily Python package downloads via pypistats.org.
+- PyPI — Daily Python package downloads via pypistats.org, and new packages published per day from the PyPI registry.

-- crates.io — New Rust crates published per day and daily crate downloads.
+- crates.io — New Rust crates published per day.

 - RubyGems — New gem versions published per day, tracking Ruby ecosystem development velocity.